NSHipster/articles/2013-10-07-key-value-observing.md

 - **Delegates** are a popular pattern for signaling events over a fixed set of methods to a designated handler.
 For example, `UIScrollView` sends `scrollViewDidScroll:` to its delegate each time its scroll offset changes.
 - **Callbacks** of various sorts, whether block properties like `NSOperation -completionBlock`, which trigger after `isFinished == YES`, or C function pointers passed as hooks into functions like `SCNetworkReachabilitySetCallback(3)`.

 Of all of these methods, Key-Value Observing is arguably the least well-understood.
 So this week, NSHipster will endeavor to provide some much-needed clarification and notion of best practices to this situation.
-To the casual observer, this may seem an exercise in utility, but subscribers to this publication know better.
+To the casual observer, this may seem an exercise in futility, but subscribers to this publication know better.

 ---